UNO-NULLify/eCTF20/docs/internal/code-reviews.md

     fd = open(fname, O_RDONLY);
 </code>

-We will be able to manipulate the environment to change what is opened or use a race condition to bypass authentication
+We may be able to manipulate the environment to change what is opened or use a race condition

 <code>